Skip to main content

 Each plan references the investigation and the previous plan in its header:

-**Investigation**: [INVESTIGATE-backstage.md](../backlog/INVESTIGATE-backstage.md)
+**Investigation**: [INVESTIGATE-service-backstage.md](./INVESTIGATE-service-backstage.md)

 Benefits: